tmteam/NFun/README.md

-# Nfun
+# NFun
 Not yet a program language

 Expressions Evaluator for .NET

-To install Nfun, run the following command in the Package Manager Console:
+To install NFun, run the following command in the Package Manager Console:

 ```
 PM> Install-Package NFun